vektra/vega/doc/MAILBOX_VS_QUEUE.md

 but that mailbox model is flexible enough that this is not a requirement (nor is it a typical expectation of users).

-Given this increased flexibility, a mailbox system can archieve better distributed semantics that a queue system because there is no requirement of linearization into a named queue.
+Given this increased flexibility, a mailbox system can achieve better distributed semantics than a queue system because there is no requirement of linearization into a named queue.
 A distributed mailbox system need only provide a way to map a mailbox name to a node to provide availability.
 This means that it's possible to run a mailbox daemon on each node, with